0xPolygonMiden/miden-vm/docs/src/intro/main.md

 * **Cryptographic operations.** Miden assembly provides built-in instructions for computing hashes and verifying Merkle paths.
 These instructions use Rescue Prime Optimized hash function (which is the native hash function of the VM).
 * **External libraries.** Miden VM supports compiling programs against pre-defined libraries.
 The VM ships with one such library: Miden `stdlib` which adds support for such things as 64-bit unsigned integers.
 Developers can build other similar libraries to extend the VM's functionality in ways which fit their use cases.
 * **Nondeterminism**.
 Unlike traditional virtual machines, Miden VM supports nondeterministic programming.
 This means a prover may do additional work outside of the VM and then provide execution *hints* to the VM.
 These hints can be used to dramatically speed up certain types of computations, as well as to supply secret inputs to the VM.
-* **Custom advice providers.** Miden VM can be instantiated with user-defined advice providers.
-These advice providers are used to supply external data to the VM during execution/proof generation (via nondeterministic inputs) and can connect the VM to arbitrary data sources (e.g., a database or RPC calls).
+* **Customizable hosts.** Miden VM can be instantiated with user-defined hosts.
+These hosts are used to supply external data to the VM during execution/proof generation (via nondeterministic inputs) and can connect the VM to arbitrary data sources (e.g., a database or RPC calls).

 ### Planned features
 In the coming months we plan to finalize the design of the VM and implement support for the following features: